restoring our biblical and constitutional foundations

 A. Largely because of my own profs in school.
 They helped me see the need to study the New Testament in the original language.
 As Luther once put it, “Reading the Bible in translation is like kissing your bride through the veil.”
 No thanks.

-A. My wife and I have just built a new house on the farm.
+A. Our main crop is horse-quality hay.
+A few years ago we built a new house on the farm.
 We call it Bradford Hall, named after my wifes ancestors (including William Bradford of the Mayflower).
-The house resembles a two-story plantation home from the early 1800s and overlooks a large pond.
-One of our sons lives in the old farm house on the property and is responsible to care for the animals, maintain the farm equipment, etc. He does a great job, too—he’s a natural farmer.
+The house resembles a two-story plantation home from the early 1800s and overlooks a large pond we dug.

 Q. What do you do in your spare time?